mongodb/docs/source/includes/list-tables/third-party-integration-settings-ui.rst

    * - :guilabel:`New Relic Settings`

+     - .. include:: /includes/fact-new-relic-deprecated.rst

-     - Configuration |mms| uses to send metric data about your deployment to `New Relic <http://newrelic.com/>`__ for viewing through the New Relic MongoDB plugin.
+       Configuration |mms| uses to send metric data about your deployment to `New Relic <http://newrelic.com/>`__ for viewing through the New Relic MongoDB plugin.
 You can also use Insights for New Relic to run analytics on the collected data.